 - Creating public awareness in recognizing, respecting, and promoting the rights and status of DWs

 MFA was the first network in the region to call for the recognition of migrant workers’ right to freedom of association and the right to organize and form associations or trade unions.
-MFA members in Hong Kong helped spearhead the organizing of Filipino and Indonesian migrant domestic workers’ unions.
-Currently, a number of members of the MFA network are associations and unions of migrant domestic workers, including the Indonesian Migrant Workers Union (IMWU) – Hong Kong, Filipino Domestic Workers’ Union (FDHGU) – Hong Kong, Coalition for Migrants’ Rights (CMR) – Hong Kong, Solidaritas Migran Scalabrini – Indonesia, and the Serikat Buruh Migran Indonesia (SBMI) to name a few.
+MFA members in Hong Kong, Special Administrative Region of China helped spearhead the organizing of Filipino and Indonesian migrant domestic workers’ unions.
+Currently, a number of members of the MFA network are associations and unions of migrant domestic workers, including the Indonesian Migrant Workers Union (IMWU) – Hong Kong, Special Administrative Region of China, Filipino Domestic Workers’ Union (FDHGU) – Hong Kong, Special Administrative Region of China, Coalition for Migrants’ Rights (CMR) – Hong Kong, Special Administrative Region of China, Solidaritas Migran Scalabrini – Indonesia, and the Serikat Buruh Migran Indonesia (SBMI) to name a few.

 On 18 December 2006, in celebration of the International Migrants’ Day, MFA launched the “Equal Pay for Equal Work Campaign” as response to the growing discrimination in terms of wages of migrant domestic workers coming from different nationalities.
 The campaign aims to promote equal, fair and human treatment, just living and working conditions, access to opportunity for advancement and well-being and equal pay for equal work among local and migrant domestic workers.